Quick Search:

 • Leading Backup Speed.
 Ensure a leading backup speed (up to 10 threads for data transfer) and complete backup tasks as quickly as possible.

 • Schedule Backup: set a specific time in daily, weekly or monthly to back up Google Photos to another account automatically.
+For instance, you can back up Dropbox to iCloud Drive monthly.

 Step 1: Visit the official website of MultCloud and register an account for free.